-- Changes in mood, low mood or increased anxiety
+- Changes in mood, low mood, or increased anxiety

 How Our Trained Therapists Can Help

 If you are struggling with insomnia or other sleep problems, our trained therapists can help you get on track for a good night’s sleep.
-At Wellview Counseling, we use an evidenced based approach to addressing sleep problems like trouble falling asleep, waking up often in the night, or waking up too early so you can feel better and more energized to tackle the day.
+At Wellview Counseling, we use an evidenced-based approach to addressing sleep problems like trouble falling asleep, waking up often in the night, or waking up too early so you can feel better and more energized to tackle the day.

-We use a type of Cognitive Behavioral Therapy (CBT) especially designed to address sleep problems called CBT-I. You may have heard of CBT before, as it is a well-studied approach to therapy that helps with anxiety, depression, and other mental health issues.
+We use a type of Cognitive Behavioral Therapy (CBT) specially designed to address sleep problems called CBT-I. You may have heard of CBT before, as it is a well-studied approach to therapy that helps with anxiety, depression, and other mental health issues.
 CBT-I uses some of the same techniques and strategies but specifically to help with insomnia or other sleep issues.

 What is Sleep Therapy?